Clustered Federated Learning via Generalized Total Variation Minimization: Introduction

-Similar to \cite{NEURIPS2018_8fb21ee7}, our algorithmic approach to FL is based on an established primal-dual method for optimization \cite{pock_chambolle_2016}.
-This primal-dual method is appealing for FL application in several aspects.
+The primal-dual method \cite[Alg.
+6]{pock_chambolle_2016} is well-suited for FL applications in several aspects.
 First, as we show in Section \ref{sec_federatedml}, the primal-dual method \cite[Alg.
-6]{pock_chambolle_2016} can be implemented as a message passing protocol over the empirical graph.
-Message passing algorithms are scalable to massive collections of local datasets as long as their empirical graph is sparse (e.g., a bounded degree network) \cite{Yedidia:2011aa}.

-The primal-dual method\cite[Alg.
-6]{pock_chambolle_2016} also offers robustness against limited computational resources and imperfections.
-One example for such imperfections are inexact evaluations of proximity operators.
-Evaluating the proximity operator \eqref{equ_def_proximity_operator} is to solve an optimization problem, e.g., using iterative methods such as gradient descent \cite{Condat2013,ChambolleStochPDHG2018}.
-Indeed, each iteration of the primal-dual method requires to update local model parameters by solving a separate model training problem for each local dataset.
-Given finite computational resources, these local model updates can only be solved up to some non-zero optimization error.
-The effect of inexact updates in primal-dual methods has been analyzed recently \cite{Rasch:2020tx}.
+6]{pock_chambolle_2016} can be implemented as a message-passing protocol over the empirical graph.
+Message-passing algorithms are scalable to massive collections of local datasets as long as their empirical graph is sparse (e.g., a bounded degree network) \cite{Yedidia:2011aa}.
+Moreover, the primal-dual method\cite[Alg.
+6]{pock_chambolle_2016} also offers robustness against limited computational resources and imperfections \cite{Rasch:2020tx}.
+This robustness is crucial for the applicability of our FL method as its basic computational step is a (separate) regularized model training for each local dataset.
+Given finite computational resources, such a local model updates can only be solved up to some non-zero optimization error.

+This paper develops and exploits a duality between GTV minimization and network flow optimization \cite{JungDualitynLasso}.
+It lends naturally to the design and analysis of primal-dual methods for solving instances of GTV minimization arising in FL.
+Our approach differs conceptually and algorithmically from existing primal-dual methods for FL \cite{Smith2017,DistrOptStatistLearningADMM,NetworkLasso}.
+Moreover, it significantly generalizes our previous work \cite{LocalizedLinReg2019} on a primal-dual method for a special case of GTV minimization.

+Algorithmically, our method is an instance of the proximal-point algorithm \cite{He2014}, which is different from the dual coordinate ascent method in \cite{Smith2017,JMLR:v14:shalev-shwartz13a} and also different from the alternating direction method of multipliers (ADMM) used in \cite{NetworkLasso}.
+We refer to \cite{pock_chambolle_2016,SmithCoCoA} for more discussion of the differences and similarities between duality-based methods, including ADMM \cite{DistrOptStatistLearningADMM}.

+Another main difference between \cite{Smith2017,NetworkLasso} and our method is that we allow for a wider range of penalty functions to measure the variation of local model parameters across an edge in the empirical graph.
+Indeed, our Algorithm can be combined with any penalty function that is proximal in the sense of having a proximal operator that can be computed efficiently.

+Conceptually, the dual problem in our approach is a network flow optimization problem with optimization variables interpreted as (vector-valued) flows along edges in the empirical graph (see Section \ref{sec_interpreations}).
+In contrast, the dual problem in \cite{Smith2017} does not allow for an obvious interpretation as a network flow optimization.
+As a case in point, the dual variables in \cite{Smith2017} are associated with the nodes of the empirical graph, their dimension being the local sample size.
+We introduce a dual variable (vector) for each edge in the empirical graph.
+These dual vectors have identical lengths which is the (common) dimension of the local models at the nodes of the empirical graph.